 The Kluge-Ruhe Aboriginal Art Collection is the only museum dedicated solely to the exhibition and study of Indigenous Australian art in the United States.
 It is located 10 minutes from UVa grounds at 400 Worrell Drive, Peter Jefferson Place, off the 250 East Bypass at Pantops.
 Programs include rotating exhibitions in the gallery, research, collections management, conservation, publication and public education.
-The museum is open to the public open Tues - Sat 10 am - 4 pm and Sun 1 - 5 pm.
-You can find out more about the collection by visiting the website www.kluge-ruhe.org.
+The museum is open to the public by appointment only during the pandemic.
+You can find out more about the collection by visiting www.kluge-ruhe.org.

 - Assess and document objects

 - Aid in the rehousing of small objects in the collection

 - Digitize objects (digital photography, image processing, embedding metadata)